okhouja/Kube-Vprofile-app/README.md

      --node-volume-size=8 --control-plane-volume-size=8**
 6. run this command to Edit config file :
    **kops edit cluster --name kubevpro.okdeops.de --state s3://vprofile-kops-state-3**
-7. edit these lines to change the ETCD Volume on Master Node (**Control Plane Node**) and Work Node like this:
+7. edit these lines to change the ETCD Volume from 20 GB to 8 GB on Master Node (**Control Plane Node**) and Work Node to be like this:

     #### etcdClusters:
     - etcdMembers: